AstraZeneca/runnable/docs/concepts/task.md

     !!! warning "Annotation"

-         Without annotations, magnus cannot determine the type and can cause unexpected behavior.
+         Without annotations, runnable cannot determine the type and can cause unexpected behavior.

          This is especially true in distributed executors (eg: argo workflows).